Skip to main content

 As a full-time student, if you complete 12 credits per semester, you may graduate in as few as 20 months.

 Yes.
-Students have a variety of options to fund their education.
+Through FAFSA student loans and other options.
 Request more information, and an enrollment advisor will contact you to answer your questions.

 Connecting with an enrollment advisor will help you: